TheJaredWilcurt/TheJaredWilcurt/README.md

 * Vue.js (any/all aspects)
 * XPDA (Cross-Platform Desktop Apps, I also have a "Make your first desktop app" workshop)
 * Crafting the perfect Developer Résumé
-* CSS - Specificity, Atomization, Componentization, Patterns
+* CSS Talks - Specificity, Atomization, Componentization, Patterns
 * Finishing the Projects you start
 * Agile for developers